veryalien/mycobit/README.md

 As the cursor moves through the memory you'll see some leds light up on the left and bottom of the display.
 These indicate the byte address in mycobit memory.
 The left column indicates the byte we are editing.
 The display shows two bytes, split into four nibbles.
 So two of the nibbles have the same byte address.
 The bottom row indicates which page we are editing. mycobit memory is split into 16 bytes in 16 pages.
-Address space of 256 bytes, wow!
+Address space of 256 bytes, Think of all the possibilities!

 The overall editor display looks like this: